ardaeerol/CollabFilter/README.md

 4. Customize the Filter parameters according to your specific use case.

-5. Run the main script to perform similarity search on your dataset:
+5. Run the main script to perform collaborative filtering on your dataset:

    ```bash
    python main.py